2600hz/kazoo5/doc/blog/storage.md

 <a id="org8916b87"></a>

-# Alternative Storage Options for Kazoo
+# Alternative Storage Options for {% BRAND_NAME %}

-Kazoo has long been opinionated about where it stores its data - [CouchDB](https://en.wikipedia.org/wiki/CouchDB).
-Historically, the project relied on [BigCouch](https://en.wikipedia.org/wiki/BigCouch) but with the release of CouchDB 2.0 and Kazoo 4.0, modern installations of Kazoo can leverage the new codebase.
+{% BRAND_NAME %} has long been opinionated about where it stores its data - [CouchDB](https://en.wikipedia.org/wiki/CouchDB).
+Historically, the project relied on [BigCouch](https://en.wikipedia.org/wiki/BigCouch) but with the release of CouchDB 2.0 and {% BRAND_NAME %} 4.0, modern installations of {% BRAND_NAME %} can leverage the new codebase.

-However, while CouchDB serves the majority of Kazoo's needs well, there are scenarios where CouchDB isn't the best option.
+However, while CouchDB serves the majority of {% BRAND_NAME %}'s needs well, there are scenarios where CouchDB isn't the best option.
 We'll try to cover some of those scenarios as well as provide step-by-step instructions for how to take advantage of alternative storage options.

 <a id="orgdbd1b36"></a>